ihsanashi/react-rc-scales/README.md

 ## My role

 I was mostly involved with styling the app with vanilla CSS.
-The layout of the car image with the 4 inputs were achived with CSS Grid.
+The layout of the car image with the 4 inputs were achieved with CSS Grid.
 Prior to my involvement, my brother had already completed most of the app functionality.
 The calculation formula can be viewed in [this file](src/components/services/calcService.js).

 ## Screenshots/Gifs